 In These Magic Shoes by Yamile Saied Mendez

 A tenderhearted, beautiful story about a family, asking for help when you need it, racism, and grit.
 When their mom doesn’t return home from work, Minerva cares for her siblings and herself.
 She doesn’t tell anyone her mom’s missing, fearing foster care or a holding center.
 She knows her mom would never leave them, but why are they alone?
 Minerva bravely faces each day with strength but desperately wants to just be a kid again with no responsibilities — like pulling her little sister out of an abusive daycare.
 At school, Minerva tries out for the Peter Pan musical and speaks up against the play’s racism.
-At home, her sisters talk about the fairies they see just like the fairies from her mamá’s stories.
 Finally, Minerva contacts her mom’s estranged mother, their abuela, for help because the kids are out of food and money and desperately need help.

 Explorer Academy: The Nebula Secret by Trudi Trueit

 This is National Geographic’s first fictional book series with full-color illustrations that hits the spot with an exciting mix of science, technology, adventure, and mystery.
 Newly accepted into the prestigious Explorer Academy for science and exploration, Cruz realizes that someone is trying to kill him; someone who doesn’t want him to find out about his mother’s mysterious research and untimely death.
 There’s tons of cool tech, amazing friendships, plot twists, plus an intriguing premise.

 The Other Half of Happy by Rebecca Balcarcel